The Fort Bragg Fires, Part I: The Money Trail

 And the competition did increase, thanks to banker Dunham.

-Sisco had been a business partner with Patrick Finnegan in the Wharf Restaurant down in the harbor, but had had a falling out over lease payments with Finnegan and the property’s owner, Jim Cummings.
-Finnegan, born and raised in Ukiah where he was a high school football star, and was described as "brilliant" by people who know him well, became an attorney with a thriving practice in Ukiah.
-But the cocaine devil got him and Finnegan self-destructed in a blizzard of legal trouble, including a terrible automobile crash near Fort Bragg.
+Sisco had been a business partner with Patrick Finnegan in the Wharf Restaurant down in the harbor, but had suffered a falling out over lease payments with Finnegan and the property’s owner, Jim Cummings.
+Finnegan, born and raised in Ukiah where he was a high school football star, was described as "brilliant" by people who know him well and became an attorney with a thriving practice in Ukiah.
+However, the cocaine devil got ahold of him and Finnegan self-destructed in a blizzard of legal trouble, including a terrible automobile crash near Fort Bragg.
 He was sought for years by various creditors, including a Ukiah bail bondsman.

 Finnegan sold Sisco's interest in their business at the Wharf to Tom Wisdom, who jealously guarded the Wharf's popularity by requiring a "covenant" from Sisco to not steal his customers by owning or operating another restaurant within ten miles of the Wharf.